balooox/panda_gym_move/PandaPickAndPlaceAndMove/README.md

 ### enjoy.py
 After a training, a zip file is saved under the ./trained directory.
-You can run enjoy.py two see a visualized result of the training
+You can run enjoy.py two see a visualized result of the training.

 ```bash
 python ./enjoy env algo file